dmrutherford/cbgen/README.md

 *A children's book generator*

-Well, childrens book *title*, anyway - because let's be honest, there's a pretty standard formula for children's book titles. *The Very Hungry Caterpillar*. *The Enormous Crocodile*. *The Tantalisingly Slimy Gerbil*.* We all know how this works.
+Well, childrens book *title*, anyway - because let's be honest, there's a pretty standard formula for children's book titles. *The Very Hungry Caterpillar*. *The Enormous Crocodile*. *The Tantalisingly Slimy Gerbil*.† We all know how this works.

-\* This last entry provided as an example of the sort of quality output you can expect from `cbgen`
+† *This last entry provided as an example of the sort of quality output you can expect from* `cbgen`

 * * *